Kolinda Grabar-Kitarović

+In 2020 she was elected Member of the International Olympic Committee.In 2023 she was appointed Co-Chair of the Global Preparedness Monitoring Board, independent body, co-convened by the World Health Organization and the World Bank, which assesses global readiness for health emergencies.

 Early life and education

 Kolinda Grabar was born on 29 April 1968 in Rijeka, Croatia, then part of Yugoslavia, to Dubravka (b.
 1947) and Branko Grabar (b.
 1944).
 She was raised mainly in her parents' village of Lopača, just north of Rijeka, where the family owned a butcher shop and a ranch.
 As a high school student, she entered a student exchange program and at 17 moved to Los Alamos, New Mexico, subsequently graduating from Los Alamos High School in 1986.

 Upon her return to Yugoslavia, she enrolled at the Faculty of Humanities and Social Sciences, University of Zagreb, graduating in 1993 with a Bachelor of Arts in English and Spanish languages and literature.
 From 1995 to 1996, she attended the Diploma Course at the Diplomatic Academy of Vienna.
 In 2000 she obtained a master's degree in international relations from the Faculty of Political Science at the University of Zagreb.

-In 2002–2003 she attended George Washington University's Elliott School of International Affairs as a Fulbright scholar.
+In 2002–2003, she attended George Washington University's Elliott School of International Affairs as a Fulbright scholar.
 She also received a Luksic Fellowship at the Harvard Kennedy School at Harvard University and was a visiting scholar at the School of Advanced International Studies at Johns Hopkins University.

 In December 2015, Grabar-Kitarović began her doctoral studies in international relations at the Zagreb Faculty of Political Science.